bastian-polewka/criss-cross-algorithm-assignment7/README.md

 In the end, the success rate (number of times out of 1000 `vedic()` took less time) is calculated.

 # Current limitation #
 `a` and `b` must have less than 2^32 digits because string data type can only store 2^32 characters.

+# Improvements #
+- Do not use long long data type.
+Instead save the sum and the carry as strings.